Skip to Main Content

 The Naqvi Injury Law Difference

-Every car accident provides unique challenges that can make receiving compensation difficult.
-That is why you need the help of an experienced lawyer.
+Every car accident presents unique challenges that can make receiving compensation difficult.
+That’s why you need the help of an experienced lawyer.

 At Naqvi Injury Law, we have an impressive track record of success.
 Some of our results include:

-• A $2.5 million settlement for a client who suffered neck and back injuries when struck by a drunk driver.
+• A settlement of $2.5 million for a client who endured neck and back injuries after being hit by a driver under the influence.

-• A $1.425 million settlement for a client who was rear-ended by an intoxicated driver.
+• A settlement of $1.425 million was achieved for a client who was rear-ended by a driver who was intoxicated.

 • A $970,000 award for a client T-boned at an intersection, suffering neck and back injuries.